pmvanev/sbirs/AIS/canary/final_scope.md

 2) A schema and pipeline for a cross‑modal Space EW Catalog and the feasibility of carrying prioritized edge slices onboard for low‑latency decisions and intermittent downlink.
 3) A reusable payload‑in‑the‑loop simulation and HIL testing framework, including simulated EW attack scenarios, that can host different sensor models; in Phase I we realize the RF case.

+Integration at a glance (Phase I feasibility):
+- Edge ML threat detection from COSMIAC/PIGEON
+- Edge processing hardware from COSMIAC
+- Database/catalog techniques from IA (edge slices and ground integration, e.g., OmniCat where permissible)
+- Simulation and HIL capabilities from IA (sensor‑agnostic harness with EW attack injectors)

 Outputs include: literature/trade studies and architecture, preliminary CONOPS and system diagrams, payload‑in‑the‑loop M&S evidence with quantitative metrics, a HIL bench plan with initial results, risk register with CTEs, and a Phase II plan for a bench/flight‑like prototype.

 ## Why this meets real operational needs (USSF/AIS Subtopic 2)